RTEMS/rtems-docs/c-user/config/posix-api.rst

 Unlimited objects are not available for queued signals.

-Queued signals are only available if RTEMS was built with the ``--enable-posix`` build configuration option.
+Queued signals are only available if RTEMS was built with the POSIX API build configuration option enabled.

 .. rubric:: CONSTRAINTS: